antoniosignore/jpmorgan/README.md

 That demonstrates that I can hold treades (the portfolio is the basket)

-The I calculated the 2 measure per stock (yield and pE ratio), the 2 measures per positions in the portfolio.
+The I calculated the 2 measure per stock (yield and pe ratio), the 2 measures per positions in the portfolio.

-It shoudl work...of course more testing is required.
+It should work...of course more testing is required.

 Test coverage is not terrible considering that I haev taken some precooked classes from an old groovy project I worked few years ago when I was trying to build trading systems.
 Lots of room for improvement there...